 Indigent Health Services

-Department Director - Rita Kelley
+Department Director - Ebony Jackson

 Bell County Judge and Commissioners' Court created the Indigent Health Services Department to better serve the County and the community in areas of health care services for very low income residents.
 Chapter 61, Health and Safety Code, passed by the 1st Called Special Session of the Texas 69th Legislature (1985), is intended to ensure that needy Texas residents, who do not qualify for other state or federal health care assistance programs, receive health care services through the County Indigent Health Care Program (CIHCP).

 Locally, the department interacts closely with the Greater Killeen Free Clinic (GKFC), the Temple Community Clinic, the Central Texas Council on Alcoholism and Drug Abuse (CTCADA), the Heart of Central Texas Independent Living Center (HOCTILC), the Bell County Health District, and with various other organizations within the county that address related health issues.
 The department also seeks to keep local elected officials, business and health care leaders informed of statewide health care safety net issues that may have an impact on the local communities.

 The Health Services Department coordinates with and is actively involved not only with local health care providers and other organizations, but with statewide stakeholders in order to best address local county resident issues.
 The director of the department serves on the governing board of the Texas Indigent Health Care Association (TIHCA) and has been actively involved in statewide committees and work groups addressing health care issues that impact counties.